stelemme/microservice-op-shortest-path/README.md

 conda activate shortest_path
 ```
 This could take a while, all the dependencies are now correctly installed.
+**IMPORTANT**: Add to the root of the Microservice a new folders: "base-files".
+In this folder, the IFC-files will be temporarily saved during the calculations.
 ## Running the Microservice
 To run the Microservice, the Conda virtual environment needs to be activated using the following command.
 ```